-Screen Time is a freemium entry in the parental-control app market.
-The app is available on Android and iOS, with monitoring features available for free, and true parental controls unlocked via subscription.
+Screen Time is a freemium entry among the best parental control apps.
+The app is available on Android and iOS, with monitoring features available for free and true parental controls unlocked via subscription.

-This isn't to be confused with the native iOS feature also known as "Screen Time," introduced in iOS 12, that offers some parental controls and time-usage statistics.
+This isn't to be confused with the native iOS feature also known as "Screen Time," introduced with iOS 12, that offers some parental controls and time-usage statistics.

 As with many of the apps that I tested, the feature set on iOS is greatly reduced compared with its Android counterpart.
 But while most apps have diminished details or controls on iOS, Screen Time drops certain features entirely for iOS, including app management and web filtering.

 As its name suggests, Screen Time is predominantly focused on managing the time spent on devices.
 It does an excellent job of that, but the rest of the feature set (particularly on iOS) falls short of the top options in the market and makes Screen Time a tough sell at its price.